-We have designed the Value Index evaluation categories to reflect the breadth of the real-world criteria incorporated in a request for proposal to vendors such as yourself.
-We will evaluate your submissions in seven categories, five relevant to the product or package being evaluated and two to the vendor grouped into a focus we call Customer Assurance.
+We have designed the Buyers Guide evaluation categories to reflect the breadth of the real-world criteria incorporated in a request for proposal to vendors such as yourself.
+We will evaluate your submissions in seven categories, five relevant to the product experience or package being evaluated and two to the vendor grouped into a focus on customer experience.
 These categories and criteria are as follows:

-The Usability category involves evaluation criteria intended to assess the value to a business of an investment by looking at its utility for varied levels of business and the diverse ages and competencies of organizations.
-The evaluation criteria include the extent to which the product provides the support needed by each of the functional roles involved in enabling the particular business process – executives (CxO), management (EVP, SVP, VP), managers, directors, analysts and those involved from the IT organization.
-They also include how sophisticated the product’s support of mobile, Web and voice technologies is, including the extent to which the product design enables its usage by workers of different generations.
+The Usability category involves evaluation criteria intended to assess the value of an investment to a business by looking at its utility for varied levels of business, diverse ages, and competencies of organizations.
+The evaluation criteria include the extent to which the product provides the support needed by each of the functional roles involved in enabling the business process – executives (CxO), management (EVP, SVP, VP), managers, directors, analysts, and those involved from the IT organization.
+They also include how sophisticated the product’s support of mobile, Web, and voice technologies is, in addition to the extent to which the product design enables its usage by workers of different generations.
 The Usability section examines how much work the vendor has put into the human interface aspects of the product.

-The Manageability category involves evaluation criteria intended to ensure that the products meet business and IT needs for installation, deployment and administration.
+The Manageability category involves evaluation criteria intended to ensure that the product meets business and IT needs for installation, deployment, and administration.
 The evaluation criteria include the support that the product provides for IT administration and for business administration.
-They also include how sophisticated the security provisions built into the application are with respect to user identity and role and access, how effective the data security is that the application provides, to what extent it supports auditing and compliance, what the license options are, how use is audited and what investments are required in licensing or subscription and maintenance.
+They also include how sophisticated the security provisions built into the application are with respect to user identity, role, and access, how effective the data security is that the application provides, to what extent it supports auditing and compliance, what the license options are, how use is audited and what investments are required in licensing or subscription and maintenance.

 The Reliability category involves evaluation criteria intended to ensure that the products can deliver the performance and scalability required.
-The criteria include the nature of the product’s support for an organization’s IT architecture at the levels of the enterprise, the network, the ser¬ver and the data, and how sophisticated its development and customization capabilities are.
-They also include the extent to which it supports access by remote and mobile users, how well and quickly it performs server processing, how well it scales in terms of number of users, volume and complexity of data and server demand, and what investments are required to ensure reliability.
+The criteria include the nature of the product’s support for an organization’s IT architecture at the levels of the enterprise, network, server, and data, and how sophisticated its development and customization capabilities are.
+They also include the extent to which it supports access by remote and mobile users, how well and quickly it performs server processing, how well it scales in terms of the number of users, volume, complexity of data, server demand, and what investments are required to ensure reliability.

 The Validation category applies evaluation criteria designed to assess the vendor’s commitment to the market segment and its products along with the breadth of its communication of relevant information.
 The evaluation criteria include the extent to which the vendor is focused on and committed to this product line, how stable the vendor company’s management and financial condition are, and what existing customers say about the company and its products.
 The evaluation criteria also include the extent to which the vendor can provide a clear road¬map of the product line’s development and direction, what services it provides to support deployment, and the quality of its product support.

 The TCO/ROI category applies evaluation criteria designed to assess the value the vendor delivers with its products.
-The evaluation criteria include the extent to which the vendor is focused on and committed to this product line and how sophisti¬cated it is in demonstrating product value, TCO and total benefit of ownership.
+The evaluation criteria include the extent to which the vendor is focused on and committed to the product line and how sophisticated it is in demonstrating product value, TCO, and total benefit of ownership.
 The criteria also include an evaluation of what tools and documentation it provides to enable customer evaluation of ROI and TCO and what the vendor cites as its investment in optimizing the customer’s TCO and ROI.